 White Bay – Jost Van Dyke

 On the island of Jost Van Dyke is one of the best party beaches in the British Virgin Islands.
-White Bay boasts several bars and small eateries and has the distinction of the being the birthplace of the Painkiller – a potent cocktail combining several fruit juices and dark rum.
+White Bay boasts several bars and small eateries and is the birthplace of the Painkiller – a potent cocktail combining several fruit juices and dark rum.
 The sand has a reputation for being some of the softest in the world, due to its being produced by fish eating the coral surrounding the island.

 The Baths – Virgin Gorda